 You're right that we do have an aging workforce.
 In today’s climate it is inevitable.
 With a lack of expansion in the job market over the last five years and experienced people being made redundant, there is an imbalance between available jobs and experienced individuals.
 A person with 20 years’ experience is lot likely to be hired than a person fresh out of university with no experience as they don’t require such a large overhead in training.
 However, a person with a long history of work, will also more likely to be set in their ways nd be more expensive.
 So there needs to be a balance between young and old.

-There was a Time Magazine front cover not that long ago that describe the millennials as the Me, Me, Me generation. [http://time.com/247/millennials-the-me-m
+There was a Time Magazine front cover not that long ago that describe the millennials as the Me, Me, Me generation. [http://time.com/247/millennials-the-me-me-me-generation/ ].
+They have this unfortunate stereotype of being a needy bunch who expect promotion every two years just for turning up to work.
+From your experience, is that stereotype fair?

 In part yes, though I don’t believe it is just restricted to the Millenials.
 I believe that it is common now to think you are entitled to more than you have - it is far more prevalent across age groups.
 The recent talk I attended by Matthieu Ricard highlighted that selflessness to be the current growing trend across generations.